TheLarkInn/webpack-workshop-2018/README.md

 1. Install dependencies: `npm install`
 2. Enjoy the workshop!

 Tip: Use `git clone BRANCH_NAME -f` to jump into a given branch.
+The `-f` will force overwriting your local changes.

 ## Contact
 * Email: sean.larkin@microsoft.com
 * Twitter: [@TheLarkInn](https://twitter.com/thelarkinn)

+## Support for the Courses
+* Log a [Github issue](https://github.com/thelarkinn/webpack-workshop-2018/issues) if there's an issue with the code.
+* Email: support@frontendmasters.com if you have a general issue with the courses.